ErpNetDocs/dev/web-client/registered-panels.md

 The form schema exposes the panels available for the current request:

 - `Form.VisiblePanels` contains main-panel names.
-- `Form.VisibleSidePanel` contains side-panel names.
+- `Form.VisibleSidePanel` contains the currently visible side-panel name.

 The schema is authoritative for the selected repository, category, and view mode.
 A panel can be available in the schema even when it is not currently open in the user interface.